Miscellaneous Human Resources Policies UPPS No. 04.04.01

 10.02 The assistant vice president for Human Resources will ensure that all policies in this document applicable to staff are published in the Staff Handbook.

 11.01 Reviewers of this UPPS include the following:

 Chair, Faculty Senate July 1 E2Y

 12. CERTIFICATION STATEMENT

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from the date of this document until superseded.

-Director of Human Resources; senior reviewer of this UPPS
+Assistant Vice President for Human Resources; senior reviewer of this UPPS

 Vice President for Finance and Support Services